 parent teacher association

 The College Park PTA is a very active and supportive group.
 The association is composed of volunteer parents and committed staff members who devote their time and talents to providing support for our school and special experiences and events for our students.
 There are many opportunities for parents to become involved.
 Your membership and participation in this outstanding organization benefits your child’s education.
-Meetings are held monthly in the school multi-purpose room.
+Meetings are held five times a year in the school multi-purpose room.
 Membership and other PTA information will be available on our website and as part of our re-registration process.

 College Park welcomes and values our volunteer parents.
 Without volunteers, many programs and activities offered at our school would not be possible.
 Parents will be given opportunities to sign-up to help in the classroom, and to assist with various events taking place throughout the school year.
 All volunteers must fill out a volunteer application online before coming onto campus for safety reasons.
 Click here to access the online volunteer application.
 Once you have completed the application, please bring a government issued photo identification into the office.
 The office staff will scan your identification card and give you a volunteer card which you will scan each time that you are volunteering on campus.